OSHA Compliance Tool for Oil & Gas Contractors

 Inspections with Timestamps

 Every audit is logged with date, time, location, and inspector.
 No question about whether inspections happened.
+Support offline auditing when crews are out of coverage.

 2